streamich/freestyler/docs/en/low-level-api.md

 });
 ```

 That's it, now the background color of your page will be red.
-Read reference below for more.
+Read [reference](#reference) below for more.

 ## Reference

-- `.format()` &mdash; parses CSS-like object AST and returns raw CSS string.
+- `.format()` &mdash; parses CSS-like object's AST and returns raw a CSS string.
 - `.renderAnon()` &mdash; injects *anonymous* global CSS into the page.
 - `.renderStatic()` &mdash; injects component's static CSS.
 - `.render()` &mdash; injects instance's dynamic CSS.